 Dyson or GHD straighteners – which are better?

 While we highly rate the cordless feature of the Dyson Corrale – it has proven itself so handy – and the differing temperature settings, we do have to bear in mind the high price tag.
-GHDs offer more or less the same finish on hair and they are much more budget-friendly.
-That said, if money is no object and you'd much rather have the flexibility and temperature adjustability, you can't go wrong with the Dyson Corrale.
-Maybe one for Amazon Prime Day or Black Friday.
+GHDs offer the same finish, but it lasts longer than that of the Dyson hair straightener.
+They are also much more budget-friendly.
+That said, if cordless operation and temperature adjustability are high up on your priority list, you can't go wrong with the Dyson Corrale.

 Where to buy the Dyson Corrale